 SUMMING UP - THE ENGLISH TENSES AND ASPECTS YOU SHOULD LEARN

 My advice to students of English is not to panic about the English grammar system.
 In reality, there are not many English tenses and aspects you should learn.
-Throw the future perfect aspect out of the window and start writing stories using the present perfect and past simple.
+Throw the future perfect aspect out of the window and start writing stories detailing your life experiences using the present perfect and past simple.
 Write stories about your daily habits using the present simple.

 All in all, focus on the essentials - and don't forget to personalise.